-NEWS: RCI scaled back some of the Adventure's renovations due to the damages at Grand Bahamas Shipyard caused by Hurricane Matthew.
-The ship exited dry dock on Nov 14 as scheduled.
+RCI scaled back some of the Adventure's renovations due to the damages at Grand Bahamas Shipyard (Freeport) caused by Hurricane Matthew.
+The ship exited dry dock on Nov 14 (2016) as scheduled.
 Some of the planned changes were implemented - updated design and decor, renovated areas (Boleros, 2-story mini golf course).
-However, there will be ongoing works during the next cruises.
+However, there were ongoing works during the next cruises and into 2017-2018.
 Among those are:

 - Waterslides, FlowRider, Splashaway Bay - open on Dec 10, 2016.

 - Chops Grille (Deck 4 portside, across Schooner Bar).) and the Suite Lounge both open in March 2018.
 Also during the ship's 2018 drydock (February) will be added new inside and oceanview cabins.

 - Izumi and adding new staterooms will bot be added.

 - Giovanni's Table - offers select items from the Chops Grille menu until the opening in 2017.

 - On Deck 2 were added 5 Studio Interior cabins (category J).
 These staterooms are for solo travelers, and are bookable without single supplement fees.

 - Passengers booked in the not yet built new staterooms were contacted by RCI Customer Service team representatives for re-accommodating.
 Passengers booked in Panoramic Oceanview cabins were offered free upgrades to balcony rooms plus USD 100 per cabin in onboard credit.

 - All passengers booked on 2016 cruises leaving between Nov 14 - Dec 3 were offered 25% Future RCI Cruise Credit based on the paid fares.